TheGhouls/oct/doc/config.rst

         trans = Transaction()
         trans.run()

-And that's it, if you run the script, it will print the `spam`, since the custom variable value is `spam`
+If you run the script, it will display `spam`, since the custom variable value is `spam`